UllashSaha/online-bookstore/README.md

 # Online Bookstore Application
  A web-based bookstore application that allows dynamic book search options for the users

+## Features
+* Book CRUD operations
+* Dynamic Search options

 ## Technologies & Libraries
 Project is created with: